arthyn/kartchners/site/products/shipping/shipping.md

 image: /v1637606894/kartchners/SHIPPING_MAP_3_fcpoal.jpg
 meta_title: ""
 ---

-> **ALL ORDERS PLACED AFTER 12:00 ON 12/20 WILL BE SHIPPED ON 12/26!**
+> All shipments are shipped Monday - Wednesday.
 >
-> All shipments are shipped Monday - Wednesday.
+> W﻿e will ship on Thursday but you HAVE to choose PRIORTY OVERNIGHT.
 >
-> For same day shipping please call or place your order online before noon!
+> I﻿f you place an order Thursday-Sunday, it will not be shipped out until the Monday.
 >
-> The picture shown above is a great guideline when choosing shipping method.
-As of now, we are only doing 2day shipments for all out of state orders as FedEx is experiencing delays and perishable items are not guaranteed to remain frozen after 2 days.
+> For same day shipping please call or place your order online before noon!

 **Any further questions, please contact us before placing order!**